RedHatProductSecurity/trestle-demo/docs/componenet-diagrams.md

 ## Importing and Authoring Workflow

 When any content in the OSCAL Control and Implementation layers is updated, the change to its respective model's content is detected by GitHub Actions and propagated to the models importing the changes.
-Each time a synchronization action occurs, after GitHub Actions has updated the content within an OSCAL model, GitHub Actions opens a Draft PR with the content modifications to the `compliance-trestle` workspace, which is then reviewed and converted to a Pull Request by an authorized user.
+Each time a synchronization action occurs, after GitHub Actions has updated the content within an OSCAL model, GitHub Actions opens a Draft Pull Request with the content modifications to the `compliance-trestle` workspace, which is then reviewed and converted to a Pull Request by an authorized user.
 The Pull Request is then conditionally approved by an authorized user and merged into the `compliance-trestle` workspace.
 When the updated content from the merge is detected by GitHub Actions, the process repeats until the SSP content is merged.